Comprehensive Guide to Garage Door Spring Maintenance

 Safety Precautions

-Safety must be your top priority before you begin maintenance on your garage door springs.
+Safety must be your top priority before you begin maintenance on your springs.
 Ensure your garage door opener is disconnected to prevent the door from being activated accidentally.
 Wear eyewear and gloves to protect against potential spring snaps and lubricant splashes.
 If you feel unsure, it’s best to call in the professionals from BGD to handle the more hazardous aspects of maintenance safely.

 Conducting a Balance Check